UICT Launches AVR Cluster Center to Transform STEMI Education with Mixed Reality

 (Front row: L-R): Eng.
 Christine Mugimba, Dr. Aminah Zawedde, Hon.
 Dr. Chris Baryomunsi, Dean Munene, and Dr. Fredrick Kitoogo and other officials and attendees pose for a group photo after the launch of the AVR Cluster Center at UICT.
 Courtesy Photo/UICT

 In a bold stride toward revolutionizing STEMI education, the Uganda Institute of Information and Communications Technology (UICT) has launched its state-of-the-art Augmented and Virtual Reality (AVR) Cluster Center.
-Under the theme, “Transforming STEMI Education with Mixed Reality: Building a Knowledge-Based Economy,” this initiative aims to reshape how Science, Technology, Engineering, Mathematics, and Innovation (STEMI) subjects are taught, with the goal of equipping students with critical digital skills for the future job market.
+Under the theme, “Transforming STEMI Education with Mixed Reality: Building a Knowledge-Based Economy,” this initiative aims to reshape how Science, Technology, Engineering, Mathematics, and Innovation (STEMI) subjects are taught, to equip students with critical digital skills for the future job market.

 The AVR Cluster Center is designed to address longstanding challenges in STEMI education, where complex and abstract concepts often require more than traditional teaching methods can provide.
 With AVR technology, students at UICT can now learn in immersive, interactive environments that make learning engaging and accessible.
 This 20-seat lab facility is equipped with advanced VR headsets, AR glasses, smart screens, and high-performance computers.
 The AVR Center offers tools for 3D modeling, virtual labs, and interactive simulations, empowering students with hands-on experiences that bridge theory and practical application.